-PAYE means Pay As You Earn and it’s a UK tax system that deducts tax and national insurance from people paychecks before they get paid.
+PAYE means Pay As You Earn and it’s a UK tax system that deducts tax and national insurance from peoples payslips before they get paid.
 Chances are that if you are employed by someone in the UK, then you are part of this tax system.

-Find out more about PAYE, why it is put in place and how it impacts what happens to your pay before it ends up in your bank account.
+Find out how PAYE works, why it is put in place and how it impacts what happens to your gross pay before it ends up in your bank account.

 Table of contents